adamd3/VarPredict/README.md

 # BactVarMiner
-A command line tool that uses deep learning to score bacterial genetic variants.
+A command line tool for annotating bacterial genetic variants.